wincent/wincent/fig/README.md

 ## Overall structure

 -   Configuration is divided into ["aspects"](../aspects) that contain:
+    -   A TypeScript `index.ts` that defines tasks to be executed.
+    -   An `aspect.json` file contain metadata, such as a `description` and (optional) `variables`.
+    -   An (optional) `files` directory containing resources to be copied or otherwise manipulated.
+    -   An (optional) `templates` directory containing templates to be dynamically generated (and then copied, installed etc).
+    -   An (optional) `support` directory to contain any other useful resources (eg. helper scripts etc).
+-   The Fig source itself lives in [the `fig` directory](https://github.com/wincent/wincent/tree/master/fig).
+-   All interaction occurs via [the top-level `install` script](https://github.com/wincent/wincent/blob/master/install), which invokes Fig via a set of helper scripts [in the `bin` directory](https://github.com/wincent/wincent/tree/master/bin).

 ## Variables

 Because Fig tasks are defined using TypeScript, you can define and use variables just like you would in any TypeScript program.
 As built-in language features, these follow the lexical scoping rules that you would expect to apply to `const` and `let`.

 Additionally, there is a higher-level representation of variables that can be accessed by the DSL.
 This enables variables to be defined at various levels of abstraction (for example, as a project-wide default, or an aspect-specific one), with a well-defined precedence that ensures that the "most local" definition wins.
+Variable access is always explict, either by a call to to [the `variable()` API](https://github.com/wincent/wincent/blob/827d5d75d5213414e54b858e89c6e624d22d1e21/fig/dsl/variable.ts) (eg. [example from the "dotfiles" aspect](https://github.com/wincent/wincent/blob/796ee1c02ad257fd565569ab6082b7685a52b83f/aspects/dotfiles/index.ts#L25)), or by accessing the `variables` object from inside templates (eg. [example from the "launchd" aspect](https://github.com/wincent/wincent/blob/796ee1c02ad257fd565569ab6082b7685a52b83f/aspects/launchd/templates/run.plist.erb#L6-L12)).

-These levels are, from lowest to highest precedence:
+The levels are, from lowest to highest precedence:

 | Kind             | Description                                                                                                                                                                                                                                                                                                                                                                                |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |